Are you on the thyroid medication Synthroid and not losing weight?

 It doesn’t necessarily mean you don’t need T3 medication, but it’s a sign that T4 is part of that equation.

 Weight loss after starting thyroid medication generally comes a little bit later.

-Before you lose weight you should be noticing some improvement in your symptoms: increase in energy, decrease in hair loss, decrease in constipation, etc.
+Before you lose weight you should be noticing some improvement in your symptoms, things as an increase in energy, a decrease in hair loss, a decrease in constipation, etc.